innnk/pytorch_generative_adversarial_networks/README.md

 This repo will store some GAN experiments with pytorch.

 ## Todo list:

 - [ ] WGAN
+- [ ] visualization the process of training
 - [x] build a repo

 ## License